 Philodendrons are one of the most popular houseplants for their easy maintenance and beautiful foliage.
-However, as they grow and mature, they can become too large for their pot or space.
+But as they grow and mature, they can become too large for their pot or space.
+Has that ever happened to you?
 This is where splitting comes in!

 Splitting is the process of dividing a philodendron plant into multiple parts, each with its own root system.
 Not only does this promote growth and create new plants, but it also helps prevent overcrowding in your home.